nsfmc/atoll.js/readme.md

 The code is fairly self-documenting, so if you're actually a bit hazy on the nature of some stats function, you can refresh yourself on how it was derived by reading through the code, which almost always uses the standard notation that you'll see in the equation.
 It has fairly literate docco documentation in the comments which references how many of the functions are implemented both historically and technically.

-It also includes a fairly comprehensive test-suite which attempts, as often as is possible, to compare a calculation with an exact version.
+It also includes a fairly comprehensive test-suite which attempts, as often as is possible, to compare a calculation with an exact numerical quantity.

+### requirements

+As it is currently coded, atoll.js assumes that `Array.prototype.map` and `Array.prototype.reduce` are present, which may pose a problem if you are targeting older browsers.
+If this is a significant problem, I may consider adding versions of them to the package.

 ## documentation